-ART'S-WAY MANUFACTURING CO., INC. warrants new Miller Forage Blower to be free from defects in material and workmanship under recommended use and service, as stated in the Operator's Manual, as follows:
+MILLER-ST. NAZIANZ, INC. warrants new Miller Forage Blower to be free from defects in material and workmanship under recommended use and service, as stated in the Operator's Manual, as follows:

 - 1. Base Warranty.
-Art's-Way will replace, F.O.B Armstrong, IA, or repair, as Art's-Way elects, any part of a new Miller Forage Blower which is defective in material or workmanship: - (a) without charge for either parts or labor during the first year following delivery to the original retail customer; and
+Miller will replace, F.O.B.
+St. Nazianz, Wisconsin, or repair, as Miller elects, any part of a new Miller Forage Blower which is defective in material or workmanship: - without charge for either parts or labor during the first year following delivery to the original (a) retail customer: and - (b) without charge for parts only (not labor) during the second year following delivery to the original retail customer.